is a 1991 Video Game

 - Tree Top Town: The Ape Man Village.

-- Turns Red: The small dinosaur mooks go from yellow/brownish to red and become much more agressive when hit.
+- Turns Red: The small dinosaur mooks go from yellow/brownish to red and become much more aggressive when hit.

 - Videogame Settings: Mostly from Prehistorik Man: